fermyon/developer/content/spin/quickstart.md

 takes an HTTP request as a parameter and returns an HTTP response.
 (The JavaScript version looks slightly different, but is still a function with the same signature.)
-The Spin `js2wasm` plugin looks for the `handleRequest` function by name when building your application into a Wasm module.
+The Spin `js2wasm` plugin looks for the `handleRequest` function by name when building your application into a Wasm module:

 <!-- @nocpy -->